eheydrick/wavaccine/README.md

 ## Other Providers

-* [Seattle Vistiting Nurses Association (SVNA)](https://schedule.seattlevna.com/home) - SVNA runs the City of Seattle site at North Seattle College.
+* [Seattle Visiting Nurses Association (SVNA)](https://schedule.seattlevna.com/home) - SVNA runs the City of Seattle site at North Seattle College.
 They sometimes have appointments available on their site.

 * [Fred Hutch/SCCA](https://www.solvhealth.com/book-online/AM8450) - South Lake Union.
 Books same day and one day out.
 New slots open at midnight.